Travel Resources: COVID-19

-People who are not residents of Maine, New Hampshire, Vermont, Connecticut, New Jersey, New York, or Massachusetts and are visiting Maine will be asked if they seek lodging (described below) to sign a Certificate of Compliance indicating either that they have received a negative COVID-19 test result, that they will quarantine in Maine for 10 days (or the full duration of their stay if fewer than 10 days), or that they have already completed their quarantine in Maine.
+People who are not residents of Maine, New Hampshire, or Vermont and are visiting Maine will be asked if they seek lodging (described below) to sign a Certificate of Compliance indicating either that they have received a negative COVID-19 test result, that they will quarantine in Maine for 10 days (or the full duration of their stay if fewer than 10 days), or that they have already completed their quarantine in Maine.
 This compliance form must be provided to check-in at all Maine lodging, including but not limited to campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.
-It will become effective July 1 (Stage 3) when lodging establishments may begin serving residents outside of Maine, New Hampshire, Vermont, Connecticut, New Jersey, New York, and Massachusetts.
+It will become effective July 1 (Stage 3) when lodging establishments may begin serving residents outside of Maine, New Hampshire, and Vermont.

 Maine residents who visit an exempt state are not required to quarantine or test upon returning to Maine.
 However, if people visit other states or nations, they are required to either quarantine for 10 days or get a negative test.

 Seasonal homeowners, workers traveling to Maine, and other visitors may also utilize a recent negative COVID-19 test as an alternative to the required 10-day quarantine in Maine.